-The researchers recommended that children with IEPs undergo a comprehensive eye exam, which includes an assessment of their visual skills.
+The researchers recommended that children with IEPs undergo a comprehensive eye test, which includes an assessment of their visual skills.

-A comprehensive eye exam evaluates three main types of visual skills:
+A comprehensive eye test evaluates three main types of visual skills:

 - Binocular vision - the eyes’ ability to work together as a team